 - Mailinator – Mailinator has millions of accounts that are in the public domain, meaning anyone can access and see the emails.
 You can give out an email address to anything you can think up with the @mailinator.com domain.
 The service then deletes the emails after a few hours.
 Use it to avoid spam,

 Searching for someone’s email address?
 Run an online People Search through BeenVerified and search billions of online public records in just a few seconds.
 Find addresses, phone numbers, associated persons, criminal records, and more.

 For example: Let’s say that you want to sign up for a free offer on some website, but you would prefer to avoid getting a bunch of spam for privacy reasons.
 So, you hesitate to use your primary personal email address.
 In this situation, you could use your secondary disposable email address.

 The confirmation request and any subsequent spam will be sent to your disposable e-mail address.
-You would only need to visit the disposable email account mailbox to click on confirmation links or confirm information.
+You only need to visit the disposable email account mailbox to click on confirmation links or confirm information.
 This way, you don’t have to worry about the other spam that may come in the future.

 Don’t give your disposable email address to friends and family.
 Also, don’t let your garbage address be associated with your real name or address (that way, an old friend searching for you won’t try to use it to get back in touch, for example).
 This way, you can be confident that any emails received by this address are useless spam that may be safely deleted.